 1. Written to the nation of Israel it showed them:

 a.
-The custom and need of a kinsman redeemer.
+The custom and need of a kinsman redeemer.2.
+To all men, including us, it shows:

 b.
 The lineage of David, king of Israel.